Corporate English

 Ways to tell them apart:

-describes something that cannot be endured or is unbearable.
+Intolerable refers to something that cannot be endured or is unbearable.

-often refers to situations or conditions, while
+Intolerable is often used to describe situations or conditions, not people.

 intolerant